frazik-main/real-no-code/README.md

 ## 🛡 The Security "Moat"

-Executing LLM-generated HTML/JS is a security nightmare (XSS, prompt injection). **Real No Code is a laboratory to solve this.** Currently designed for local-only prototyping and internal research.
+Executing LLM-generated HTML/JS is a security nightmare (XSS, prompt injection). **Real No Code is a laboratory to try solving this.** Currently designed for local-only prototyping and internal research.

 ---